 The wallet will load from the downloaded blocks.
 It takes a few minutes.
 Once that is done getinfo will show the current block and network state and smartnode status let’s you know how you are doing.

 If you get to a screen like this below you’re good.
-All you need to do next is tell the SmartCash network to use your node, which you need to do from the desktop wallet.
-From the wallet you also need to create the 10,000 SMART transactions.
+All you need to do next is tell the SmartCash network to use your node, which you need to do from the desktop wallet by clicking "start-alias".

 Okay, you did all these steps and it’s not working… you get an error such as “can’t connect to server” after you load smartcashd.
 You can’t turn off the server with “smartcash-cli stop” … and “smartcash-cli getinfo” is not working either.
 This happens you need to look at the debug logs to find the error: